OC-AI-membership/antitifake/README.md

 ### 📦 Antitifake aims to provide the following :
 #### Detect
-Determine whether an input image is deepfake(0 to 1) then extract manipulated parts if the resulting value is higher than threshold(0.5).
+predict input image is deepfake, then return True and extract manipulated parts with image if the resulting value is higher than threshold(0.5).

+#### true
 - Facial Attributes: bangs, eyeglasses, beard, smiling, young

   ![attributes](./.asset/attribute_result.png)